Felicia Hemans: Legacy

-Hemans's works appeared in nineteen individual books during her lifetime.
-After her death in 1835, they were republished widely, usually as collections of individual lyrics and not the longer, annotated works and integrated series that made up her books.
-For surviving female poets, such as Caroline Norton and Letitia Elizabeth Landon, Lydia Sigourney and Frances Harper, the French Amable Tastu and German Annette von Droste-Hülshoff, she was a valued model.
-To many readers she offered a woman's voice confiding a woman's trials; to others, a lyricism consonant with Victorian sentimentality.
-Among the works, she valued most were the unfinished "Superstition and Revelation" and the pamphlet "The Sceptic," which sought an Anglicanism more attuned to world religions and women's experiences.
+Hemans's works appeared in nineteen individual books during her lifetime, publishing first with John Murray and later with Blackwoods.
+After her death in 1835, her works were republished widely, usually as collections of individual lyrics and not the longer, annotated works and integrated series that made up her books.
+For surviving female poets, such as Caroline Norton, Letitia Elizabeth Landon, Lydia Sigourney and Frances Harper, the French Amable Tastu and German Annette von Droste-Hülshoff, she was a valued model.
+To many readers she offered a woman's voice confiding a woman's trials; to others, a lyricism consonant with Victorian sentimentality and patriotism.
 In her most successful book, Records of Woman (1828), she chronicles the lives of women, both famous and anonymous.
+Portraying examples of heroism, rebellion, and resistance, she connects womanhood with "affection's might".
+Among the works she valued most were the unfinished "Superstition and Revelation" and the pamphlet "The Sceptic," which sought an Anglicanism more attuned to world religions and women's experiences.

 Hemans' poem "The Homes of England" (1827) is the origin of the phrase "stately home", referring to an English country house.

 Despite her illustrious admirers her stature as a serious poet gradually declined, partly due to her success in the literary marketplace.
-Her poetry was considered morally exemplary, and was often assigned to schoolchildren; as a result, Hemans came to be seen as more a poet for children rather than on the basis of her entire body of work.
+Her poetry was considered morally exemplary, and was often assigned to schoolchildren; as a result, Hemans came to be seen as more a poet for children rather than a serious author.
 Schoolchildren in the U.S. were still being taught "The Landing of the Pilgrim Fathers in New England" in the middle of the 20th century.
 But by the 21st century, "The Stately Homes of England" refers to Noël Coward's parody, not to the once-famous poem it parodied.